 2019-2020 Grant Cycle

 The Latina Giving Circle is currently planning for our 2019-2020 Grant Cycle.
-We will be selecting our focus in summer 2019.
+With the successful completion of two grant cycles, our Leadership Council is now reflecting on how to make the grantmaking process more accessible and inclusive for all members.
+We will be launching membership focus groups in later summer 2019 to give all LGC members an opportunity to continue to shape our grant process.
 Please sign up for our newsletter to receive all grant related announcements as soon as they happen.
 If you would like to contribute towards up upcoming grant cycle, click here to donate.

 2017-2018 Grant Cycle

 The Latina Giving Circle is so proud to announce the grantees of our 2017-2018 grant cycle: Casa Cornelia Law Center and San Diego Organizing Project.
 Grantees were selected by majority vote from the current Latina Giving Circle membership for their fit with our current grant focus - serving vulnerable immigrant youth and adults, undocumented and/or deferred status.
 Casa Cornelia Law Center will utilize the funds to support their legal services for undocumented people.
 San Diego Organizing Project will direct the funds towards their Rapid Response Network which coordinates community response to dehumanizing immigration activities.
 We thank all the organizations that responded to our call for applicants and send a special thank you to our members for their contributions towards this grant cycle's success.

 Barrio Logan College Institute and Building Skills Partnership.